czechow/haskell-adhoc/README.md

 # haskell-adhoc

-Various stuff I try to write/experiment in Haskell
+Various stuff I try to write in Haskell while learning this beautiful language :-)